Flamingo Honeysuckle flowers

 An upright and bushy shrub valued for its very showy pink flowers in spring followed by bright red berries; can be underplanted with lower-growing shrubs; highly resistant to witches broom caused by aphids

 Flamingo Honeysuckle is blanketed in stunning pink flowers with yellow anthers along the branches in late spring.
 It features an abundance of magnificent red berries from mid to late summer.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The oval leaves do not develop any appreciable fall color.

 Flamingo Honeysuckle is a dense multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.